pulumi/pulumi-hugo/themes/default/content/blog/create-manage-confluent-kafka-cluster-with-pulumi/index.md

 export const consumerApiKeySecret = consumerApiKey.secret;
 ```

-Our Pulumi program is now complete!
-We can deploy our infrastructure by running the following command:
+Your Pulumi program is now complete!
+You can deploy our infrastructure by running the following command:

 ```bash
 pulumi up